-Community food businesses can, like any other type of retailer, source their food from a wide range of wholesalers and distributors.
-Buying from wholesalers can be a very convenient way of stocking a good range of food lines, although adding your margin (the extra cost to make the necessary profit) can make it difficult for your business to compete on price with supermarkets who may stock the same items.
+Community businesses such as pubs, shops and food businesses can, like any other type of retailer, source their food from a wide range of wholesalers and distributors.
+Buying from wholesalers can be a very convenient way of stocking a good range of lines for a community shop, although adding your margin (the extra cost to make the necessary profit) can make it difficult for your business to compete on price with supermarkets who may stock the same items.